loda-lang/loda-programs/programs/oeis/list2.md

 * [A249452](http://oeis.org/A249452) ([L16 program](249/A249452.asm)): Numbers n such that A249441(n) = 3.
 * [A249453](http://oeis.org/A249453) ([L07 program](249/A249453.asm)): a(0) = 4; for n>0, a(n) = a(n-1) + 2^n - 3.
 * [A249547](http://oeis.org/A249547) ([L05 program](249/A249547.asm)): a(n) = (10*n^2+8*n-1+(-1)^n)/8.
+* [A249572](http://oeis.org/A249572) ([L33 program](249/A249572.asm)): Least positive integer whose decimal digits divide the plane into n+1 regions.
+Equivalently, least positive integer with n holes in its decimal digits.
 * [A249586](http://oeis.org/A249586) ([L12 program](249/A249586.asm)): Sum of the first n^3 cubes.
 * [A249605](http://oeis.org/A249605) ([L14 program](249/A249605.asm)): Dissectible numbers in the sense of Gunjikar and Kaprekar.
 * [A249674](http://oeis.org/A249674) ([L02 program](249/A249674.asm)): a(n) = 30*n.